Bulino/Data_analyse/README.md

 # Data_analyse
-Data of 'GAFATA' stockes analyze G=Google;A=Apple,Amazon,Alibaba;F=Facebook;T=Tencent Use Python3 to excute requirements.txt include packages for analyzing
+Data of 'GAFATA' stockes analyze.
+The alphabet 'G' represent Google,and 'A' is Apple,Amazon,Alibaba,and 'F' is Facebook,'T' is Tencent.Use Python3 to excute,and requirements.txt include packages for analyzing.